pauljeanney/Urban_CFD/README.md

 🌫️ A custom scalar transport solver called **simpleConlyFoam** using the **SCF** file – designed for simulating **air pollution dispersion** in urban areas.

+With the associated solver in the of8 folder.

 ---

 Built for environmental and fluid dynamics research.